imanousar/Automatic-Subtitles-Synchronization/README.md

 - A folder to de-synchronize subtitles.
 - A folder to evaluate a subtitle.
-- A folder with implemantations which synchronize subtitles.
+- A folder with implementations which synchronize subtitles.
-- A folder with our results testing the implemantation.
+- A folder with our results testing the implementation.
-- A folder with our work to try to alter one implemantation and improve it.
+- A folder with our work to try to alter one implementation and improve it.

 ## Demo
-Some demo videos of our LSTM implemantation.
+Some demo videos of our LSTM implementation.

 Before Synchronization (minus 3 seconds shift) |  After Synchronization :-------------------------:|:-------------------------: